SkafteNicki/dtu_mlops/s3_reproducibility/config_files.md

   learning_rate: 1e-4
 ```

-with the corresponding python code for loading the file
+with the corresponding Python code for loading the file

 ```python
 from omegaconf import OmegaConf